 - Minimal makeup, concealer, mascara and lip balm, lots and lots of lip balm

-- Suncream is not available everywhere and so we always have a bottle each and replace it before it runs out
+- Earth friendly suncream is not available everywhere and so we always have a tin each and replace it before it runs out

-- Tampons, I couldn’t find tampons for most of our time in Malaysia prompting me to switch to the mooncup which is way better for the environment and much easier to manage when travelling around.
-If you’re not ready to make the switch make sure you stock up on tampons if travelling at all off the beaten track.
+- Sanitary products, I couldn’t find tampons for most of our time in Malaysia prompting me to switch to the mooncup which is way better for the environment and much easier to manage when travelling around.
+If you’re not ready to make the switch make sure you stock up if travelling at all off the beaten track.